tisaacs/MAT-Coding-Challenge/SRE_README.md

 Raw telemetry data is arriving via MQTT.
 A basic front-end application has been developed to visualise F1 cars going around a track.
 It can also display an event stream and car status information such as speed and position, but currently it is not receiving this information.

 Please develop a data storage application which subscribes to the provided MQTT broker and consumes data from the following MQTT topic with the format shown and stores them to a meaningful medium.
-Additionally please provide on the README file a strategy of deploying this solution to the cloud.
+Additionally please provide on the README file a strategy of deploying this solution to the public cloud provider of your choice.

 * **carCoordinates**